 Students are able to schedule their road test 11 weeks before they are able to take it.
 The easiest way to schedule a road test is to do so on the DMV’s website http://www.dot.state.wi.us/drivers/drivers/schedule.htm

 Will a classroom session ever be cancelled?

 If enrollment in a classroom session is less than 10 students we reserve the right to cancel the session.
 We will do our best to place students in another session that is convenient for them.
 Students will also be given the option to take the classroom portion online.

 When is a payment due?

-About a month before your class begins we will send out an email with dates listed that someone will be in the office for you to stop in to sign a contract and make a payment.
-We ask that you make a payment of at least $100 by the first day of class.
+We ask that you make a payment of at least $100 before starting class.
 Another $100 must be paid before we sign the form you need to get your instruction permit.
 The remaining $180 can be paid during the behind the wheel lessons.
 If you need to make payments, please bring at least $50 to each behind the wheel lesson until your balance is paid off.